ArdanaCLM/ardana-dev-tools/README.md

 ### Vagrant version

-The Ardana Legacy style CI infrastructure uses Vagrant 1.7.2; however in early 2017 HashiCorp shutdown gems.hashicorp.com, used by Vagrant 1.7.2, and as a result Vagrant 1.7.2 is no longer able to build plugins.
+The Ardana Legacy style CI infrastructure uses Vagrant version 1.8.7.
-However we can use Vagrant 1.7.4 to build compatible plugins and then downgrade to Vagrant 1.7.2 again.
-This is handled automatically by the dev-env-install.yml playbook.
+This is handled automatically by the *dev-env-install.yml* playbook, which can be run using the helper script *ardana-dev-tools/bin/dev-env-setup*.

-The use of such an old version of vagrant is due to the need to share some of the CI testing resources with a legacy testing environment that expects this version of Vagrant.
+The use of such an old version of vagrant as our default version is due to the need to share some of the CI testing resources with a legacy testing environment that expects this version of Vagrant.

+However you should be able to successfully use newer versions of Vagrant (the latest being Vagrant 2.2.7 at the time of writing) with ardana-dev-tools; just set the ARDANA_VAGRANT_VERSION env var to the desired version and run *dev-env-setup*.

-#### Development environments and Vagrant version
+#### Vagrant in the DevEnv
-NOTE: If you want to avoid this upgrade/downgrade of vagrant, you can set the ARDANA_VAGRANT_VERSION environment variable to the value of a newer supported version of Vagrant, e.g. 1.8.7.
-For example

-    export ARDANA_VAGRANT_VERSION=1.8.7

-Additionally the *astack.sh* driven DevEnv uses Vagrant version specific plugin environments, located in *~/.cache-ardana/vagrant/<version>/home*.
+Note that the *astack.sh* driven DevEnv uses Vagrant version specific plugin environments, located in *~/.cache-ardana/vagrant/<version>/home*.
-This means you can easily switch between Vagrant versions without having to remember to delete the *~/.vagrant.d* directory anymore.
-This is done by the *bin/ardana-env* script which sets up the VAGRANT_HOME env var to point to the appropriate home area for the selected ARDANA_VAGRANT_VERSION, which defaults to 1.7.2 if not specified, and subsequent *astack.sh* runs will use the ansible/dev-env-install.yml playbook that will detect that Vagrant plugins are missing/out-of-date, and re-install them.
+This means you can easily switch between Vagrant versions without having to remember to delete the *~/.vagrant.d* directory.
+This is handled by the *bin/ardana-env* script which sets up the VAGRANT_HOME env var to point to the appropriate home area for the ARDANA_VAGRANT_VERSION.

 If you have upgraded you system, or copied your account from one system to another you may want/need to delete any vagrant home areas to ensure that